codx-ak/smart-cafe-system/README.md

 # smart-cafe-system
-This Project is Created to Python Language,
+This Project is Created to Python Language.
+Tkinter Framework to Build the Desktop  Application.